 There are several reasons to repot a cactus or a succulent:

 - When the pot has become too small.
-We will know it when the cactus comes out from the top of the pot or when the roots come out from the hole in the bottom of the pot.
+We will know it when the cactus comes out from the top of the pot or when the roots come out through the holes at the bottom of the pot.

 - You have just bought it and the soil is not suitable for cactus, or the pot is too small.